Capital Financing Policy

-The University Architect and Directors of Design and Construction Management at Lawrence and Facilities at KUMC are responsible for estimating and defining capital project costs and in maintaining a list of projects that are to be considered by the Capital Financing Committee.
-They also are responsible for developing capital planning documents for the current year and the five-year capital plan that are reviewed and approved by the CPC and submitted to the Kansas Board of Regents by April 1 each year.
+The University Architect and Directors of Facilities Planning & Development at Lawrence and Facilities Planning & Projects at KUMC are responsible for estimating and defining capital project costs and in maintaining a list of projects that are to be considered by the Capital Financing Committee.
+They also are responsible for developing capital planning documents for the current year and the five-year capital plan that are reviewed and approved by the CPC and submitted to the Kansas Board of Regents by March 1 each year.

 A Capital Financing Committee consisting of the following members and any other individual designated by the Chancellor will meet on a regular basis to review the University’s internal and external debt capacity, liquidity measures, and projects requested to be funded in whole or in part with debt.

 - KUL Vice Provost for Finance and Administration

 - KUMC Vice Chancellor for Finance